My Pick Of DOS GUIs

 Windose_5.4 - Nothing worked for me, perhaps just a demo

-XGUI13 - Simple but the circus colour theme gave me a headache
+XGUI13 - Simple, but the circus colour theme gave me a headache

 Feel free to try any of these as your experience may vary, especially if you enjoy spudging widgets.

-I've also found another 20+ (claimed) DOS GUIs, but after a look through these most turned out to be either poorly done or incomplete hobbyist projects, or file file managers or menu programs calling themselves GUIs, so I'm not going to bother spending any time on writing them up here.
+I've also found another 20+ (claimed) DOS GUIs, but after a look through these most turned out to be either

 XFDOS by Georg Potthast, which has a nice looking desktop . . .click here for details.